drjaydenm/jaydenm-com-site/content/blog/why-i-chose-hugo.md

 # What Now?

-I made the choice to use S3 website hosting functionality to host the site.
+I made the choice to use S3 Web Hosting functionality to host the site.
 This was mainly due to me already having an AWS account setup and being familiar with S3 and the rest of the AWS ecosystem.
-I'll cover this process in a future post.
+This is covered in my next post if you would like to [read about that]({{< ref "hugo-with-s3-cloudfront.md" >}}).

 If you want to see the code that I ended up with, you can take a look on [Github here](https://github.com/drjaydenm/jaydenm-com-site).